mainsail-crew/moonraker-timelapse/docs/configuration.md

 #### camera
 This setting let you choose which camera should be used to take frames from.
-It depends on the 'webcam' namespace in the moonraker DB and uses the 'snapshoturl' associated whith selected camera.
-Alternatively you can configure 'snapshoturl' in the moonraker.conf if your frontend doesn't support the webcam namespace of moonraker DB.
+It depends on the 'webcam' namespace in the moonraker DB and uses the 'snapshoturl', 'flipX' and 'flipY' associated whith selected camera.
+Alternatively you can configure 'snapshoturl', 'flip_x' and 'flip_y' in the moonraker.conf if your frontend doesn't support the webcams namespace of moonraker DB.

 #### gcode_verbose